folly-ah-duh/FileMonolith/README.md

-# FileMonolith
+# File Monolith

-File Monolith is a set of file management tools for MGSV: Archive Unpacker, File Proliferator and Mass Texture Converter.
-The goal of these tools is to improve accessibility for MGSV modding.
+File Monolith is a set of file management tools for Metal Gear Solid V. The goal of these tools is to improve accessibility for MGSV modding.

 ## Tools Overview

-* **Archive Unpacker**: The user may select Archive (.dat) files, which the tool will unpack into a target directory.
+* **Archive Unpacker**: The user can select Archive (.dat) files, which the tool will unpack into a target directory.
 Then, the tool will unpack all .fkp, .fpkd, .pftxs, and .sbp files within the directory.
-* **Mass Texture Converter**: The user may select a directory, and the tool will attempt to convert all texture files from .ftex(s) to .dds.
+* **Mass Texture Converter**: The user can select a directory and the tool will attempt to convert all texture files from .ftex(s) to .dds.
 The resulting .dds files are sent to a target directory.
 * **File Proliferator**: The user selects any number of files, of any type.
 The tool will search for these files in the MGSV file structure.
-If these filenames are found in the game files, the tool creates a directory structure to mirror MGSV's, and then copies the user's files into the structure.
+If these filenames are found in the game files, the tool creates a directory structure to mirror MGSV's and then copies the user's files into the structure.

 ## Archive Unpacker